funilrys/PyFunceble/docs/facts/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In case you only have a single core, you should disable the usage of the WHOIS lookup by adding the :code:`-.no-whois` to your command line or switching the value of :code:`no_whois` to :code:`True` in your configuration file.
+In case you only have a single core, you should disable the usage of the WHOIS lookup by adding the :code:`-no-whois` to your command line or switching the value of :code:`no_whois` to :code:`True` in your configuration file.